samsara/samsara/clients/python/README.md

     # before attempting to publish them
     "min_buffer_size": 100,

-    # network timeout for send operaitons (in seconds)
+    # network timeout for send operaitons (in milliseconds)
     # default 30s
-    "send_timeout": 30,
+    "send_timeout": 30000,

     # whether of not the payload should be compressed
     # allowed values "gzip" "none"